fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 Note that your application needs to work only during a single browser session.
 Once you refresh the page, the collected feedback is allowed to disappear.

-It is advisable to use the same structure that is used in material and previous exercise.
+It is advisable to use the same structure that is used in the material and previous exercise.
 File <i>index.js</i> is as follows:

 ```js
 import React from 'react'